 NIMAS Terms Clarified Post Marrakesh

 The Marrakesh Treaty has resulted in changes to the disability categories used to determine eligibility for NIMAS-derived materials.
-The Library of Congress is developing procedures for implementing these changes.
 Additionally, the term “accessible formats” replaces “specialized formats.”

 The terms “eligible person” and “accessible formats” are now used in relation to the National Instructional Materials Accessibility Standard (NIMAS) provisions of IDEA.

 The Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired or Otherwise Print Disabled was adopted in 2013 by the International World Intellectual Property Organization (WIPO), and its provisions were incorporated into United States law as the Marrakesh Treaty Implementation Act (MTIA) in 2018.
 The MTIA updated section 121 of the U.S. Copyright Law (also known as the “Chafee Amendment”) to meet the terms of the treaty.
 The goal of both the treaty and the MTIA is to ensure equitable access to books and other text-based materials by individuals with certain disabilities.

 In December 2019, Congress also updated the statute authorizing the National Library Service for the Blind and Print Disabled at the Library of Congress (NLS statute).
 This statute is sometimes called “An Act to provide books for the adult blind.”
 In order to provide consistency with the MTIA, Congress revised the NLS statute to include some of the new terminology that the MTIA had incorporated into section 121 of the Copyright Law.